Chitrasena: The Chitrasena Kalayathanaya

-Started in 1944 in Colombo, The Chitrasena Kalayathanaya was the centre of new forms of arts and culture from the 1940s to the 70s.
-Begun in a rented house gifted by philanthropist Sir E. P. A. Fernando, The Kalayatanaya building situated a few yards away from Kollupitiya junction, was the oasis of contemporary innovators who searched for new vistas in the aesthetic field.
+Started in 1944 in Colombo, the Chitrasena Kalayathanaya was the center of new forms of arts and culture from the 1940s to the 70s.
+Begun in a rented house gifted by philanthropist Sir E. P. A. Fernando, the Kalayatanaya building situated a few yards away from Kollupitiya junction, was the oasis of contemporary innovators who searched for new vistas in the aesthetic field.

-Chitrasena and Vajira introduced a new creative dance form based on indigenous dance to these young artistes.
-The school started with only a handful of students who lived and worked in the Studio.
+Chitrasena and Vajira introduced a new creative dance form based on indigenous dance to these young artists.
+The school started with only a handful of students who lived and worked in the studio.

-The school became a cultural haven to the leading artistes of that period whose talents and contributions were to become highly recognised.
+The school became a cultural haven to the leading artists of that period whose talents and contributions were to become highly recognised.
 There has hardly been a name in the world of arts and letters, which has not at one time or another been associated with the Chitrasena Dance School.
 Some artistes were launched in their respective careers.
-Ananda Samarakoon lived and worked with Chitrasena and created the National Anthem whilst living in the School.
+Ananda Samarakoon lived and worked with Chitrasena and created the National Anthem whilst living in the school.
 He composed the music for some of the early ballets – with J. Sadiris Silva for 'Vidura' and with W. D. Amaradeva for 'Chandali'.
-Sunil Santha after his return from Lucknow, Bathkande College of music, held his music classes at the Studio.
-One of the country's leading authorities on music, Amaradeva's early days are closely linked with the Chitrasena School.
+Sunil Santha After his return from Lucknow, Bathkande College of Music held his music classes at the studio.
+One of the country's leading authorities on music, Amaradeva's early days, is closely linked with the Chitrasena School.
 Dramatists like Henry Jayasena and Ernest Macintyre conducted rehearsals at the centre.

-Other artistes of the pioneering years included Somabandu, Edwin Samaradivakara, W. B. Makuloluwa, Lionel Algama, Somadasa Elvitigala, R L Wimaladharma and Shelton Premaratne.
+Other artists of the pioneering years included Somabandu, Edwin Samaradivakara, W. B. Makuloluwa, Lionel Algama, Somadasa Elvitigala, R L Wimaladharma, and Shelton Premaratne.
 The Kalayathanaya was also the focal point of many foreign artistes who visited Sri Lanka, film stars from India, and dancers like Martha Graham, Paul Tailor, Bulrashkhani, Nurtan and Marcel Marceau from France and Ravi Shankar who visited it several times.
 Ganganalh, Prema Kumar, Shesha Palihakkara were some of the earliest pupils.

 In 1951, an open-air theatre was inaugurated at the Chitrasena Kalayathanaya under the patronage of Sir E P A Fernando.
-Sir A E de Silva was the Chief Guest.
+Sir A E de Silva was the chief guest.

 In 1984, the land on which the Chitrasena Kalayathanaya stood was acquired by the Urban Development Authority, and the school was razed to the ground.
 In 1998, the then President of Sri Lanka, Chandrika Kumaranatunga, bequeathed some land on Park Road/ Elvitigala Mawatha, Colombo 05, to establish a permanent location for the Kalayathanaya.
 Subsequently, Chitrasena and his family raised sufficient funds to construct the dance school there.
 The Kalayathanaya is now known as the Chitrasena-Vajira Dance Foundation.
 Since Chitrasena's death in 2005, the Foundation is managed by his wife, Vajira and daughters Upeka and Anjalika.